 Keynote Speaker — Geopolitics & The Hot Spots Of The World

 An renowned military expert with key focus areas in Asia and the Middle East, retired General John R. Allen discusses America's geopolitical relationships around the world and the hot spots that will cause the most concern in the coming years.
 From having been the longest-serving leader of U.S. and NATO troops in Afghanistan, General Allen will share his perspective on global security and sovereignty, as well as updates from his current role coordinating the international coalition to battle ISIS.
 Learn the inside take on how stable key oil-producing nations are likely to be in coming years, what progress is being made on major regional issues, and how the United States will be impacted.

-Afternoon Keynote: Ahead Of The Curve In The Bakken
+Afternoon Keynote: Hess Raises The Bar In The Bakken

 Powder River Basin plays — such as the deeper Frontier and Turner, and the shallower Shannon, Sussex, Parkman and Teapot — are gaining attention for their productive potential.
 How extensive are these opportunities and what results have been achieved to date?
-Join this panel for insights into these emerging plays.
+Hear insights into these emerging plays.

 With a total of 118,000 net acres in the Williston Basin, QEP Resources are proving reserves in the Fort Berthold and South Antelope, with a combined total of 132 MMBoe.
 Hear how the company is faring as it focuses on growing higher-margin crude oil, as well as how it is developing its liquids-rich gas plays in the Pinedale Anticline and the Uinta Basin utilizing new drilling and completion techniques.

 As the price of oil per barrel continues to slide, operators are sharpening their focus on developing new completion technologies to boost returns on investment.
 Get an inside look at how increased volumes of proppant, use of ceramic proppant and improved frac designs are responsible.